chroma-sdk/Colore/CONTRIBUTING.md

 When throwing exceptions, throw a type that is relevant to the error that occurred, don't throw a base `Exception` if an argument is `null`, throw the `ArgumentNullException`.

-If creating custom exception types, append `Exception` to the name and inherit from the relevant base exception class, as per usual C# guidelines.
+If creating custom exception types, append `Exception` to the name and inherit from the relevant base `ColoreException` class or one of the other exception classes in Colore, as per usual C# guidelines.
 Try to keep exception names short but descriptive.

 ## Usage of the `var` keyword